mehulagg/gitlab/doc/user/project/members/index.md

 1. In a project, go to **Members**.
 1. Next to the project member you want to remove, select **Remove member** **{remove}**.
-1. (Optional) On the confirmation box, select the **Also unassign this user from related issues and merge requests** checkbox.
+1. Optional.
+On the confirmation box, select the **Also unassign this user from related issues and merge requests** checkbox.
 1. Select **Remove member**.